"Ecology in Action" Photo Competition 2018

-The very popular Ecology in Action Photographic Competition is back in 2017.
+The very popular Ecology in Action Photographic Competition is back in 2018.
 Prizes will be awarded in each category this year for first, second and third places, as well as an overall ‘Best Photo’ award, ‘Best Portfolio’ award, and Peoples’ Choice.
-The winning photographs will be announced and displayed at the annual conference in Pokolbin, Hunter Valley in December 2017, as well as on ESA’s Facebook page and website.
+The winning photographs will be announced and displayed at the annual conference in Brisbane in November 2018, as well as on ESA’s Facebook page and website.

 Prizes include Best Overall Image $500, Best Portfolio $400 plus online exhibition opportunity, Category Prizes 1st $200, 2nd $100 & 3rd $50